 A lot of tools get their query data from the AdWords API, which won’t be affected.
 This article contains a quote from Marin: Google Starts Blocking Access to Paid Search Keyword Data.
 Most tools are going to keep bidding fine.
 There might be a few tools or services that infer some data from the query string so that software might be affected.

 If Google Analytics is affected:

-I looked in Google Analytics and haven’t seen any (not provided) in paid keywords or queries in the AdWords Matched Search Queries.
+I looked in Google’s paid data in Google Analytics and haven’t seen any (not provided) in paid keywords or queries in the AdWords Matched Search Queries.
 It remains to be seen whether this is meant to be a roll-out process, or if Google Analytics will still get the query data.
-Google specified that “third parties” won’t be receiving it for the moment, but there is always the possibility that Google Analytics will be affected in the near-future.
+Google specified that “third parties” won’t be receiving it for the moment, but there is always the possibility that Google Analytics will be affected in the near future.

 The advantage of Google Analytics is seeing how the individual keyword/query performs to different pages on the site.
-Imagine a large ecommerce-site with tons of site search and categories.
+Imagine a large e-commerce-site with tons of site search and categories.
 This will likely affect the users of broad match and much-less-structured campaigns more than other campaigns, but those people may not be using the data anyway.
-So, if Google Analytics stops receiving the queries, it will be the power Analytics users who are affected more than anyone else.
+So, if Google’s Paid data stops receiving the queries, it will be the power Analytics users who are affected more than anyone else.
 Perhaps other providers of analytics tools might be the ones hit hardest by the change.

 Long story short:

 There may be some unexpected consequences, but this may also be a whole lot of worry over very little.